kevinsea/Insight-Wiki-Stage/Lists of Objects as Parameters.md

 At runtime, Insight uses reflection to determine that the Beer field on the anonymous type is an IEnumerable<Beer>.
 It then tries to convert that parameter to a [BeerTable].
 Note that it adds "Table" to the end of the table type name.

+## Empty Lists ##

+Unlike most types of parameters, SQL server doesn't let you have NULL table-valued parameters.
+If you omit a TVP, SQL will use an empty table.
+This makes it really easy to forget a TVP when calling a procedure.

+To help you remember, Insight will throw an exception if you pass a NULL list to a TVP.
+You should always specify at least an empty list.
+There is a handy method to get an empty list of a given type:

+	Parameters.EmptyListOf<T>();

+Example:

+	connection.ExecuteSql("INSERT INTO Beer SELECT * FROM @Beer", Parameters.EmptyListOf<Beer>());

 [[Identity Inserts]] - BACK || NEXT- [[Transactions]]